SnowGirls/Objc-Deallocating/README.md

 #### Tested on iOS 16.0 ~ iOS 16.3.1

-#### Fix crash for unoffical input method keyboad showing-up on double tapping TextField that with some few words
+#### 1. Crash on unoffical input method keyboad showing up when double tapping TextField that with some few words

+#### 2. The TextField should be stay on the top half part of the screen.
+No creash if the TextField is on the bottom half of the screen

 objc[15904]: Cannot form weak reference to instance (0x13b5d7000) of class _UIRemoteInputViewController.
 It is possible that this object was over-released, or is in the process of deallocation.